Traumatic Brain Injury: Data & Statistics

 The rate of hospitalizations due to traumatic brain injury, per 100,000 New Yorkers, climbed steadily between 2001 and 2009 from 75.7 to 100.5.
 The rate of hospitalization has since decreased and in 2014 was 96.0.

 Emergency department visit data has only been collected since 2005.
 For each 100,000 New Yorkers, the rate increased over time from a low of 359.5 in 2005 to 720.9 in 2014.

 Incidence of Traumatic Brain Injury in New York State

 These tables and charts detail multi-year, statewide statistics for traumatic brain injury.

-For each county, these tables show multi-year data by the mean annual frequency, rate per 100,000 county residents, and age-adjusted rate per 100,000 residents of hospitalizations and emergency department visits, due to traumatic brain injuries.
+For each county, these tables show multi-year data by the mean annual frequency, rate per 100,000 county residents, and age-adjusted rate of deaths, hospitalizations and emergency department visits, due to traumatic brain injuries.

-Ten Leading Causes of Traumatic Brain Injuries by Age Group
+Ten Leading Causes of Traumatic Brain Injury by Age Group

 Contact InformationCenter for Environmental Health

 Empire State Plaza-Corning Tower, Room 1325